- Location: Amarkantak, Madhya Pradesh 484886, India

-- Narmada Devi Shondesh shakti peetha is believed an ancient temple, and it is believed to be 6000 years of ages.
+- Narmada Devi Shondesh Shakti Peetha is believed an ancient temple, and it is believed to be 6000 years of age.

 - Here, Goddesses get honor in the form of Narmada Devi or Sonakshi (Shonakshi), and Lord Shiva is worshipped as Bhairav Bhadrasen.